deepworks-net/github.toolkit/docs/guides/understanding-actions.md

 # Understanding Actions in GitHub Toolkit

 This guide explains the two types of actions in the GitHub Toolkit: Core Actions and Composite Actions.
+Both follow the Loosely Coupled Modular Composition Pattern (LCMCP) for consistent architecture.
 Understanding these concepts is essential for effectively using and extending the toolkit.

 ## Core Actions